USDA is working to build a Fairer, More Competitive, and More Resilient Meat and Poultry Supply Chain

 Reduce Overtime and Holiday Inspection Costs for Small and Very Small Processing

-In the American Rescue Plan Act, Congress provided the Food Safety and Inspection Service (FSIS) with $100 million in budget authority to reduce the costs of overtime and holiday inspection for small and very small official meat and poultry establishments and egg products plants.
-FSIS is implementing this provision by reducing overtime and holiday inspection fees for small establishments by 30 percent and very small establishments by 75 percent.
+In the American Rescue Plan Act (ARPA), Congress provided the Food Safety and Inspection Service (FSIS) with $100 million to support small and very small establishments by reducing overtime and holiday inspection fees.
+As of June 2023, over 2,900 small and very small establishments have benefited from the program.

 - Pending Award Announcements